|

 Files and filenames

-Filenames should be of the form YYYYMMDD_WHERE_WHAT.nc,
+Filenames should be of the form YYYYMMDD_WHERE_WHAT.nc, where the fields are as follows

 - YYYYMMDD